Indoor Football League: 2021 season

 The Frisco Fighters played their inaugural home opener against the Duke City Gladiators during the 2021 season.

 On June 26, 2020, the Columbus Wild Dogs announced it would not begin play until 2022.
 On August 19, 2020, the Massachusetts Pirates, formerly of the National Arena League, were added to the IFL for the 2021 season as the league's first East Coast-based team.
 On August 25, the league added the Northern Arizona Wranglers in Prescott Valley, Arizona, for the 2021 season, joining the Arizona Rattlers and Tucson Sugar Skulls as the third IFL team to be based in Arizona for 2021.
 On November 6, the Louisville Xtreme of Louisville, Kentucky, was added.
 The 2020 expansion Oakland Panthers, as well as the Cedar Rapids River Kings, Quad City Steamwheelers, and the San Diego Strike Force withdrew from the season due to the effects of the pandemic.
 On May 11, 2021, the IFL announced as broadcast partnership with Stadium to air the IFL Game of the Week beginning May 15, 2021.
 On June 14, the IFL terminated the Xtreme's membership after five games played due to failing to maintain the league's minimum obligations and did not finish the season.

 2022 season

 On May 11, 2021, the IFL announced that Bill Foley and the Vegas Golden Knights had purchased a 2022 expansion franchise to be based in the Las Vegas Valley called the Vegas Knight Hawks.
 In October 2021, the league updated its website, removing the Cedar Rapids River Kings and Columbus Wild Dogs.
 On February 24, 2022, the Spokane Shock were removed from the league after the team lost its lease for their home arena.

+2022 was the first year the IFL held its National Championship game at a neutral site being in Henderson, NV.
+The NAZ Wrangler who had a 1-13 record in 2021 turned around 2022 with a 12-4 record finishing ranked #2 in the Western Conference.